ztl509-1/MB-Net/README.md

-# MG-Net
+# MB-Net
-The collected dataset and training code of MG-Net
+The collected dataset and training code of MB-Net